Ingridfiv/ingridsblog/content/wealas.md

 Secondly, it’s possible that Ine’s ethnic divides are imported, because there are equivalent laws in *Pactus legis salicae* (an early recension of *Lex Salica*), a Frankish code from the sixth century, which may well have been known in seventh-century Wessex.[^12] This code contains a set of clauses that distinguish between a *romanus* and a *francus/barbarus* and, like in Ine, these laws also set lower wergelds for *romani* than *franci*.[^13]

-[^12]: Ivarsen (2022, 2024)
+[^12]: Ivarsen (2022).
 [^13]: Pactus legis salicae 14.2–3, 39.4–5, 41.1, 41.8–10, 42.1.
-These clauses set out slightly different ratios between *romani* and *franci* than *Ine* gives between *wealas* and *englisc*, but they are always lower, usually by half.
-Romani and Franci also appear in *Lex Ripuaria*, from the early seventh century.
+These clauses set out slightly different ratios between *romani* and *franci* than *Ine* gives between *wealas* and *englisc*, but they are always lower, usually by half. *Romani* and *Franci* also appear in *Lex Ripuaria*, from the early seventh century.
 These clauses were the subject of a long scholarly debate in France and Germany in the late nineteenth and early twentieth centuries, which centred on what might have been the relationship between the existing Roman population and the invading Franks; see .e.g.
 De Coulange (1876), Havet (1876), Brunner (1887), Stein (1929), Block (1946).

 There are also some even closer parallels to *Ine*, since *Pactus* mentions, for instance, a *romanus tributarius* (§41.10) (the same as Ine’s *wealh gafoldgylda*) and *romanus homo conviva regis* (equivalent to Ine’s *cyninges horswealh*).[^15]

 [^15]: Pactus 41.8.
-See Faull, ‘Semantic development of OE wealh’, p.
+See Faull (1975) p.
 28 for this argument.

 The existence of these continental parllels hasn’t been entirely overlooked.[^16] But there is practically no discussion of the problems this poses for taking Ine’s laws at face value.
 What if the inclusion of these laws is a result of knowledge of Frankish law, which the West-Saxon king thought sounded like a good idea for his own kingdom, but which never actually made it into practice or reflected much of the realities on the ground?
 We don’t know enough about the making of legislation in early medieval England to say that such influences couldn’t have played a role.

-[^16]: MEL 105-6 maybe?
-Woolf raises the fact that LS clauses exist (pp. 128–9).
-Grimmer 2007, p.
-106. Higham English Empire p.
-239
+[^16]: P. Wormald, *The Making of English Law, Volume I**, e.g. pp. 105-106.
+Some raise the fact that Lex Salica clauses exist but without commenting on the implications (Woolf 2007, pp. 128–9, Grimmer 2007, p.
+106, Higham 1995, p.
+239).

-Given the close connections between Frankish royals and ecclesiastics and the people involved in law-writing in Wessex in the seventh century, it is difficult to believe that these parallels – *romanus/francus* and *wealh/englisc* – are independent of each other.[^17] It may of course have been inspired or borrowed from Frankish law and still become actual West Saxon practice.
+Given the close connections between Frankish royals and ecclesiastics and the people involved in law-writing in Wessex in the seventh century, it is difficult to believe that these parallels – *romanus/francus* and *wealh/englisc* – are independent of each other.
+It may of course have been inspired or borrowed from Frankish law and still become actual West Saxon practice.
 But that would have to be argued, not assumed.
 It seems that Ine’s evidence has been so attractive that not enough critical attention has been paid to it.

 And there is also the assumption which is so often involved in studies of Anglo-Saxon laws, especially the earliest ones, namely that the laws are native texts, part of an isolated national genre containing laws which are responding to or reflecting on-the-ground conditions (whether this means that laws were actually followed or not is a different question).
-But these early laws can and should be treated as textual genres that were open to influences from elsewhere.
+But these early laws can and should be treated as textual genres that were open to influences from elsewhere.[^17]

-[^17]: for these connections, see Ivarsen (2024)
+[^17]: For connections between lawmakers across the channel in the seventh century, see I. Ivarsen, 'Innovation and Experimentation in Late Seventh-Century Law: the Case of Theodore, Hlothhere, Wihtræd and Ine', *Anglo-Saxon England* 50 (2021): 61–99.

 Whether Ine’s *wealh* clauses are a translation from Latin, borrowed from Frankish law or both, the upshot is that we don’t know what groups of people laws are referring to.
 We ought to be exceptionally careful before using them to infer the social conditions of seventh-century Wessex or to name particular ethnic group identities.